Being found on the internet in China

 4. Chinese Internet publishing options

-In mainland China, e-Commerce and IT platforms are very popular.
-The service providers have the Chinese government's approval to publish on the Chinese Internet.
-Therefore, you do not need an Internet Contents Provider (ICP) license to use the providers' services.
+In mainland China, e-commerce and IT platforms are very popular.
+The service providers have obtained approval from the Chinese government to publish on the Chinese Internet.
+Therefore, you do not need an Internet Content Provider (ICP) license to use the providers' services.

 The Chinese platform suppliers ensure customers follow Chinese publication and trading rules and regulations.

-If you are selling from inside mainland China, you will require a Chinese business to process payments, tax returns, etc. Most SDPs have an international service that enables you to sell to mainland China without having a local Chinese company.
+If you are selling from within mainland China, you will need a Chinese business to process payments, tax returns, and other related matters.
+Most SDPs have an international service that enables you to sell to mainland China without having a local Chinese company.

 Changes are happening in the use of search engines in China and worldwide.